galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 # Cell type annotation with CellTypist

-CellTypist assigns each cell the best-matching label from a reference built on annotated single-cell data, and can then refine the assignment by majority voting within over-clustered neighbourhoods ({% cite Dominguez2022CellTypist %}).
-The model used here holds labels from healthy adult human skin, from the atlas that defines keratinocyte, fibroblast, vascular, pericyte, Schwann, melanocyte and immune states in skin ({% cite Reynolds2021Skin %}).
+CellTypist assigns each cell the label that best matches its gene expression profile based on a reference model trained on annotated single-cell data, and can then further refine the assignment by majority voting among cells within over-clustered neighbourhoods ({% cite Dominguez2022CellTypist %}).
+The model used here is based on healthy adult human skin and includes keratinocyte, fibroblast, vascular, pericyte, Schwann cell, melanocyte, and immune cell states ({% cite Reynolds2021Skin %}).

 > <hands-on-title>Annotate the cells</hands-on-title>
 >